|€4,000 per year

 The minimum positive score for the admission interview is 51 points.

 The duration of the interview is 20 min and it is conducted in English via Zoom.
-The interviews will be scheduled in cooperation with qualifying candidates in April.
+Interviews will be scheduled between April 15 – 19, 2024.

 For further information please see the programme’s website.

 - unpack the process of heritage production and the workings of tradition in the context of cultural diversity and change;